Pediatric Orthopedic surgeons width="1024" height="188"

 Non-surgical treatment

+When X-rays confirm an elbow fracture, splints work to stabilize the joint until the swelling goes down and then cast the elbow.
 Doctors often use casts to treat elbow fractures.
 More commonly, we will splint the joint for a week while the swelling subsides, and then put a cast on the child’s arm.
+Regular monitoring and adjustments ensure that the healing process is on track, minimizing complications and promoting a full recovery.

 Surgical treatment

-if the bone fragments appear displaced, surgery becomes necessary to make sure the fracture heals completely.
+If the bone fragments appear displaced, surgery becomes necessary to make sure the fracture heals completely.
 The surgical treatments used for broken elbows include:

-This surgical procedure joins displaced fragments of the bone during closed reduction and becomes held in place with metal pins.
+• Closed reduction and percutaneous pinningThis surgical procedure joins displaced fragments of the bone during closed reduction and becomes held in place with metal pins.
 During the procedure, the surgeon will insert the pins through the skin, into the bone, and across the fracture.
 Accordingly, the affected area gets protected for the first week with a splint.
 When healing has begun, a few weeks after surgery, the surgeon will remove the pins and the cast.

 Recovery